FINDLINK

 Use

-- Click the Find Links menu item, and FindLink
+- Click this Find Links commands on the ribbon, and FindLink

 displays a dialog:

-- Usually FindLink is asked to find a particular filename to which there are links in the workbook, or ".xl" to find links to any Excel files
+- Usually FindLink is asked to find a particular filename to which there are links in the workbook, or ".xl" to find links to any Excel files.
+However you can enter any string in the box and that string will be looked for in places where links might be found.
+So you could search for links to Powerpoint files by entering *.ppt* for example.

-- It looks through the active workbook for formulas that include a string specified by the user.
-It looks in defined names, cell formulas and also in any objects which can be linked to data in cells (e.g. chart series, data labels, textboxes).
+- It looks through the active workbook for formulas that include the string specified by the user.
+It looks in defined names, cell formulas and also in any objects which can be linked to data in cells (e.g. chart series, data labels, textboxes, data validation lists, conditional formatting formulas).

-- There are options make a list in a worksheet of
+- There are options to make a list in a worksheet of

 everywhere that the specified string was found, and/or to remove all